sravani2604/blog/blog/content/blog/How to connect to Microsoft GraphAPI with PowerShell.md

 GET https://graph.microsoft.com/v1.0/users

 ```
 This is a fairly crude query but it will give us an idea of the results we will get from one of these queries.
-Also it shows that we need to think about filtering our queries because a simple query like this can produce a LOT of results if you have a big environment.
+Also, it shows that we need to think about filtering our queries because a simple query like this can produce a LOT of results if you have a big environment.

-When you need to build you own query, a good place to start is the Graph REST API v1.0 reference page on Microsoft Docs:
+When you need to build your own query, a good place to start is the Graph REST API v1.0 reference page on Microsoft Docs:

 https://docs.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0